RobertoRiveraT/SeleniumTests/README.md

 ## 📦 What does it do?

-- Automates penguin creation with different body sizes
+- Automates penguin creation with different customization combinations
+- Uses the **Pairwise (AllPairs) testing technique** to minimize the total number of combinations while ensuring full pair coverage across categories
-- Downloads the generated image
+- Downloads the generated image for each test combination
-- Renames and organizes the images in `/images/size_test/`
+- Renames and organizes the images in `/images/pairwise_test/`
+- Logs each generated image and its selected attributes in `log.txt`
-- Compares image hashes to ensure that each body size results in a visually different penguin
+- Compares image hashes (optional) to ensure visual uniqueness

 ---